Trading post Brexit

-Our economic development team works with partners, including the Greater Birmingham Chamber of Commerce and Federation of Small Businesses covering Lichfield District, to support local businesses and provide information to understand the potential impact of Brexit on their business.
+Our economic development team works with partners, including the Greater Birmingham Chamber of Commerce and Federation of Small Businesses covering Lichfield District, to support local businesses and provide information to understand the impact of Brexit and how the deal effects your sector/operation.

-There is new a government website which has been developed so that citizens and businesses can identify what they need to do to get ready for Brexit quickly.
+A government website has been developed so citizens and businesses can identify what they need to do to follow the new deal rules.
 This includes videos and step by step guides, making it easy and simple for audiences to follow and take action if needed.
+The government have produced a summary explainer to the international treaty with a high level overview of the changes.

 Actions need to be taken if you: